 8. Don’t be afraid to disagree.
 The genesis of expert network calls is often someone trying to verify an idea or investment thesis.
 They are investing time and money to explore this idea with you (and usually others) to validate if they are on the right track.
 While salespeople or investor relations folks will always look to provide positive spin, clients are coming to you for the truth.
 Tell them directly when they are off the mark or if you disagree with their core idea or assumptions.
 They won’t be offended – generally the opposite – as your feedback could be a valuable datapoint that prevents a multi-million dollar bad decision!

 9. Know your limits.
 Some juicy nuggets just can’t be shared.
 Sharing confidential information or non-public information about a public company is a strict no-no (in fact, it can be a pretty severe crime!)
 So, you’ll need to get that recipe for the secret sauce to yourself.
-Don’t worry, every expert network will require you to complete some brief training on how to identify and avoid sharing things that you shouldn’t.
+Don’t worry, every firm will require you to complete some brief expert network compliance training on how to identify and avoid sharing things that you shouldn’t.
 Many clients will start a call with a reminder that they don’t want you to share any prohibited information either.
 Most calls or transcripts are reviewed by compliance teams to ensure that no questionable information was exchanged, so you’re not going to feel any pressure to bend the rules.

 10. They don’t care about the clock.
 Just like phone sex, you get paid by the minute with many expert networks.
-So, while your stated rate may be $500/hour it can be nerve-wracking knowing that you are really making $8.33/minute and that a shorter call could result in several hundred dollars in missed opportunity.
+So, while your consulting rate may be $500/hour it can be nerve-wracking knowing that you are really making $8.33/minute and that a shorter call could result in several hundred dollars in missed opportunity.

 Relax, the client doesn’t have their finger hovering over the disconnect button, ready to stop your meter from running up a larger bill as soon as there’s a brief lull in the conversation.
 In fact, they usually don’t care how long the call runs because they’ve paid a fixed rate for it and have no clue that you are paid by the minute!
 Most clients come into calls with a very long list of questions, so you’ll rarely have trouble filling the hour.